Raw Cat Food - Is Raw Diet Good For Cats?

 Do cats live longer on a raw diet?

-Research done by Pottenger for 10 years from 1932 to 1942 concluded that cats do live much healthier lives.
+Research done by Pottenger for 10 years from 1932 to 1942 concluded that cats do live much healthier lives eating a raw diet.
 The physiological effects of a cooked food diet described by Dr. Pottenger in his papers were studied.

 His findings were compared with data from more recent defining studies on taurine deficiency in the feline diet.
 Results of these studies proved beyond a doubt that cooking easily destroys taurine - the most essential and needed nutrient for cats.